Deep symbolic regression: Recovering mathematical expressions from data via risk-seeking policy gradients: Related Work

-\textbf{AutoML.} Our framework has many parallels to a body of works within automated machine learning (AutoML) that use an autoregressive RNN to define a distribution over discrete objects and use reinforcement learning to optimize this distribution under a black-box performance metric \citep{zoph2017neural, ramachandran2017searching, bello2017neural, abolafia2018neural}.
-The key methodological difference to our framework is that these works optimize objects that are both \textit{sequential} and \textit{fixed length}.
+\textbf{AutoML and program synthesis.} Symbolic regression is related to both automated machine learning (AutoML) and program synthesis, in that they all involve a search for an executable program (i.e. expression) to solve a particular task (i.e. to fit data) \citep{abolafia2018neural,devlin2017robustfill,riedel2016programming}.
+More specifically, our framework has many parallels to a body of works within AutoML that use an autoregressive RNN to define a distribution over discrete objects and use reinforcement learning to optimize this distribution under a black-box performance metric \citep{zoph2017neural, ramachandran2017searching, bello2017neural, abolafia2018neural}.
 For example, in neural architecture search \citep{zoph2017neural}, an RNN searches the space of neural network architectures, encoded by a sequence of discrete ``tokens'' specifying architectural properties (e.g. number of neurons) of each layer.
-The length of the sequence is fixed or scheduled during training.
-In contrast, a major contribution of our framework is defining a search space that is both inherently hierarchical and variable length.

-The most similar AutoML work searches for neural network activation functions \citep{ramachandran2017searching}.
-While the space of activation functions is hierarchical in nature, the authors (rightfully) constrain this space substantially by positing a functional unit that is repeated sequentially, thus restricting their search space back to a fixed-length sequence.
-This constraint is well-justified for learning activation functions, which tend to exhibit similar hierarchical structures.
+The length of the sequence is fixed or scheduled during training; in contrast, our framework defines a search space that is both inherently hierarchical and variable length. \citet{ramachandran2017searching} search the space of neural network activation functions.
+While this space is hierarchical in nature, the authors (rightfully) constrain it substantially by positing a functional unit that is repeated sequentially, thus restricting their search space back to a fixed-length sequence.
 However, a repeating-unit constraint is not practical for symbolic regression because the ground truth expression may have arbitrary structure.

-\textbf{Autoregressive models.} The RNN-based distribution over expressions used in DSR is autoregressive, meaning each token is conditioned on the previously sampled tokens.
-Autoregressive models have proven to be useful for audio and image data \citep{oord2016wavenet, oord2016pixel} in addition to the AutoML works discussed above; we further demonstrate their efficacy for hierarchical expressions.